Macron explains his tense handshake with Trump

 Story highlights

-- Trump and Macron shared a tense handshake
+- Trump and Macron shared a tense handshake, which Macron said was "not innocent" and "a moment of truth"

 - Macron said he could establish a "cordial relationship" with Trump